Ingbert Robert Floyd

 Graduate School of Library and Information Science at the University of Illinois at Urbana Champaign

-• Instructor of Record: Solely responsible for all aspects of teaching the Web Technologies class, including developing the syllabus, teaching/lecturing, and grading.
+• Instructor of Record: Solely responsible for all aspects of teaching the course, including developing course materials/syllabus, teaching/lecturing, and grading.

 • Course Description: This course provides an introduction to the technologies behind the Web.
 Topics covered include: hypertext, hypermedia, the history of the Web, the role of Web standards and their impact on the development of Web resources.
 The course introduces principles of Web design and usability.
 Students will gain an understanding how the Web works and how to design, construct, evaluate, and maintain Web-based materials.